-Chief Five researchers including the Representative and three administrative staff members were dispatched from Japan to Kenya.
-An Assistant Professor and a Researcher are working as JICA Experts for the STAREPS project.
-Four Professors and three Assistant Professors have supported our project through short-term visits.
+Two researchers including the Chief Representative and three administrative staff members were dispatched from Japan to Kenya.
+Four Professors and Two Associate Professors and two Assistant Professors have supported our project through short-term visits.

 3. Contribution to the Community members